AESOP is looking for candidates willing to organize the 19th AESOP Lecture Series in 2023.

-Based on a careful selection of (usually) one keynote speaker, the Lecture is open to a wider audience and is rounded off with a questions and answers discussion.
-The whole session is recorded and, after the necessary editing, uploaded on the AESOP website and made available to the entire AESOP Community.
+Based on a careful selection of (usually) one keynote speaker, the Lecture is open to a wider audience and is rounded off with questions and answers and a discussion.
+The whole session is recorded and, after the necessary editing, uploaded to the AESOP website and made available to the entire AESOP Community.
 In this way an interesting and useful archive of selected Lectures is steadily being built for future memory, reflecting the thoughts and lessons of influential academics and planners, as well as the evolution of the main planning issues and challenges faced by our rapidly changing societies.

 AESOP makes available a financial provision of up to €2000 (two thousand Euros) to support the organization costs involved.